HOW TO OVERCOME CRIME ADDICTION

 3 C. (717 ml) quick cooking oats

-Bring to a boil in a large pot the water, Bragg Liquid Aminos, onion powder, garlic powder, cayenne pepper, thyme, sage, marjoram, sunflower seeds, nutritional yeast flakes, and canola oil.
+Bring to a boil in a large pot the water, Bragg Liquid Aminos, onion powder, garlic powder, cayenne pepper, thyme, sage, marjoram, sunflower seeds, nutritional yeast flakes, and coconut oil.

 Add quick cooking oats to boiling mixture.

 Remove from heat and stir, mixing well.